robertdebock/ansible-role-zabbix/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-zabbix.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-zabbix)

-Provides Zabbix for your system.
+The purpose of this role is to install and configure Zabbix on your system.

-You can configure to role to install:
-- zabbix-agent
-- zabbix-get
-- zabbix-java_gateway
-- zabbix-server
-- zabbix-sender
-- zabbix-proxy
-- zabbix-web

 Example Playbook
 ----------------